 Now, instead of entering DATA after a COMMAND, you will speak into the ADMIN phone handset.
-The COMMAND digit will still need to be held for at least one second, as were the 5 and 7 data commands, but you should release the COMMAND digit and see an 5 on the display to begin recording.
+The COMMAND digit will still need to be held for at least one second, until the Data display changes to 5 - then release the command digit and begin recording or listening.

-P - E 5 Enter the Enter the ROW Hold down the Speak into the PAGE number number to be COMMAND key (see Admin phone if to be programmed Table of Commands) using Record programmed for a full second Command
+P s Ľ S Enter the Enter the ROW Hold down the Speak into the PAGE number number to be COMMAND key (see Admin phone if to be programmed Table of Commands) using Record programmed for a full second Command